iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > I would like to keep this app installed but I think it was causing my phone a lot of issues.
 My phone kept forgetting bluetooth devices until I uninstalled this.<br> :date: __2020-10-13 14:37:11__

-> I'm worried as to its accuracy.
-I'm still waiting for my COVID-19 results, which I'm expecting since around September 24.
-I haven't felt sick, but given the high amount of asymptomatic carriers idk how reliable this app would be with so many people out on the streets without any knowledge of being infected due to irresponsible testing measures in the city.
-And yes, I've tried to call several times.
-No answer and they keep hanging up the phone.<br> :date: __2020-10-11 20:07:30__

 #### 1-star reviews